 Prior to our acquisition of Opera Software AS and its subsidiaries, including the business of providing mobile and PC web browsers as well as certain related products and services, or the "Consumer Business," the Consumer Business was one of Otello's major business lines.
 In March 2016, the Consumer Business, including all related assets, rights and obligations, and the majority of Otello's other businesses were contributed to Opera Software AS.
 During August and September 2016, Otello undertook a number of internal transactions to establish Opera Software AS as the ultimate holding company of all entities related to its Consumer Business, and to move Otello's corporate activities and other businesses to be held outside of Opera Software AS.
 On November 3, 2016, Kunhoo Software AS acquired all of the shares of Opera Software AS for a consideration of US\$575.0 million less working capital adjustments.
 In March 2018, Opera Limited was incorporated as our proposed listing entity in the Cayman Islands.
-In June 2018, Opera Limited became our holding company by way of an exchange of equity interests in which the existing members of Kunhoo Software LLC exchanged their interests in Kunhoo Software LLC for ordinary shares having substantially the same rights in Opera Limited.
+Prior to completion of this offering, Opera Limited will become the Group's holding company by way of an exchange of equity interests in which the existing members of Kunhoo Software LLC exchange their interests in Kunhoo Software LLC for shares having substantially the same rights in Opera Limited.